Great Alternatives to Replace the Nik Collection

 Despite these points, it’s a brilliant piece of software and well worth looking at as an alternative to the Nik Collection.
 If you haven’t seen the latest version I would encourage you to download the free trial from the website

-Of the various alternatives to Nik discussed here, Topaz Labs probably has the widest range of products.
+Of the various alternatives to Nik discussed here, Topaz Labs (affiliate link) probably had one the widest ranges of products.
 They are well known in photography circles and I personally have been using their products for probably 10+ years.

 To summarise the Nik Collection Alternatives discussed in this article, the following table may help.
 It makes a high-level assessment of whether the features in the alternative packages could be used to replace the effects achieved with the Nik Collection tools.

 |Analog Efex Pro||Yes||Partially||Yes||Yes|